eduvpn/documentation/INSTANCE_DISCOVERY.md

 For eduVPN the discovery file is available [here](https://static.eduvpn.nl/disco/).
 Discovery files are JSON files describing the available VPN servers.
-The files are accompanied with a file containing a signature as well, to make sure they were not tampered with.
+The files are accompanied with a file containing a signature as well, to make sure they were not tampered with on the server.

 ## Types